zama-ai/concrete-ml/docs/built-in-models/tree.md

 # Tree-based Models

-Concrete-ML provides several of the most popular tree models `classification` that can be found in [Scikit-learn](https://scikit-learn.org/stable/):
+Concrete-ML provides several of the most popular `classification` and `regression` tree models that can be found in [Scikit-learn](https://scikit-learn.org/stable/):

 |                                                Concrete-ML                                                |                                                                           scikit-learn                                                                           |
 | :-------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------: |